Beyond the 'Anatomy of Fascia' - What the Embryo has to Tell Us. A phenomenological approach.

 IMPORTANT INFORMATION

 All ticket holders will have access to the recordings of all the presentations until midnight 12th January 2025, UK time.
-An email with the link will be sent out soon after the event.
+An email with the link will be sent out soon after the event, along with a resource pack from Jaap.

 Sales of recordings will continue until 5th January ’25.
 Access ends 12th January '25.

-After that date recordings will only be available in our On Demand Video Collection (see Home Page) at these prices:
+After that date recordings will only be available in our On Demand Video Collection (see Home Page) (no resource pack provided) at these prices:

 Standard price: £45